Juan-David Nasio

-Juan-David Nasio (born 1942 in Rosario) is an Argentinian psychiatrist, psychoanalyst and writer.
+Juan-David Nasio (born 1942 in Rosario, Argentina) is an Argentinian psychiatrist, psychoanalyst and writer.
 He is one of the founders of Séminaires Psychanalytiques de Paris.

 Biography

 After qualifying as a doctor from the University of Buenos Aires, Nasio completed his residency as a psychiatrist at the hospital in Lanús.
-He emigrated to France in 1969 where he attended the classes of Jacques Lacan.
-In may 1979, he did a course about the theme "subject of the unconscious", in the seminar of Lacan.
+In 1969, he emigrated to France where he attended the classes of Jacques Lacan.

 He was a professor at the University of Paris VII Sorbonne for 30 years from 1971 and for three years had a seminar in the école Freudienne de Paris (1977-1980).
 After its dissolution in 1980, he founded the Séminaires Psychanalytiques de Paris (1986).
 He received the French Legion of Honour.

-In addition to participating in Lacan's seminars and translating his Écrits into Spanish, he has authored numerous books in French, translated in 13 languages.
+In addition to participating in Lacan's seminars and translating his Écrits into Spanish, he has authored numerous books in French, which have since been translated in 13 languages.